-Pursuant to Article 19 of the By-Laws, the Company does not make use of the option set out in Article 135undecies, paragraph 1 of the CFA, concerning the Designated Agent.
-However, it should be noted that, with reference to the Ordinary Shareholders' Meeting held on April 30, 2021, in order to minimise the risks related to the ongoing health emergency linked to the spread of the COVID-19 virus, the Board of Directors decided to avail of the option established by Article 106 of Law Decree No. 18 of March 17, 2020, concerning "Measures to strengthen the National Healthcare Service and economic support for families, workers and businesses related to the epidemiological emergency from COVID-19", converted with amendments into Law No. 27 of April 24, 2020 (the so-called "Italian Healthcare Decree") and subsequently extended as per Decree-Law No. 183 of December 31, 2020, converted in Law No. 21 of February 26, 2021, resolving (on March 16, 2021) that the intervention in said Meeting could take place exclusively through the Designated Agent pursuant to Article 135-undecies of the CFA.
+Pursuant to Article 19 of the By-Laws, the Company does not make use of the option set out in Article 135-undecies, paragraph 1 of the CFA, concerning the Designated Agent.
+However, it should be noted that, with reference to the Ordinary Shareholders' Meeting held on April 29, 2022, in order to minimise the risks related to the ongoing health emergency linked to the spread of the COVID-19 virus, the Board of Directors decided to avail of the option established by Article 106 of Decree-Law No. 18 of March 17, 2020, concerning "Measures to strengthen the National Healthcare Service and economic support for families, workers and businesses related to the epidemiological emergency from COVID-19", converted with amendments into Law No. 27 of April 24, 2020 (the so-called "Italian Healthcare Decree") as subsequently extended, resolving (on March 16, 2022) that the intervention in said Meeting could take place exclusively through the Designated Agent pursuant to Article 135-undecies of the CFA.

-In view of the ongoing state of emergency occasioned by COVID-19, and considering the extension of the extraordinary measures provided for under Article 106 of the Italian Healthcare Decree until July 31, 2022 as per Article 3 of Decree-Law No. 228 of December 30, 2021, converted into law by Law No. 15 of February 25, 2022, published in the Official Gazzette, General Series No. 49 of February 28, 2022, Ordinary Supplement No. 8 (so-called "Milleproroghe"), on March, 16, 2022 the Board of Directors resolved that the Shareholders' Meeting of April 29, 2022 should also be held exclusively through the Designated Agent pursuant to Article 135-undecies of the CFA under Article 106 of the Italian Healthcare Decree, still in force.
+In view of the extension of the extraordinary measures provided for under Article 106 of the Italian Healthcare Decree until July 31, 2023 as per Article 3, paragraph 10-undecies of Decree-Law No. 198 of December 29, 2022, converted into law by Law No. 14 of February 24, 2023, (the "Milleproroghe"), on March 16, 2023, the Board of Directors resolved that the Shareholders' Meeting of April 28, 2023 should also be held exclusively through the Designated Agent pursuant to Article 135-undecies of the CFA under Article 106 of the Italian Healthcare Decree, still in force.